 In the case of a student who has completed an associate degree, the above policy may, on occasion, be waived, but only if the student is currently pursuing a baccalaureate degree.
 However, changes cannot be made in a student's record which would affect the status of the awarded associate degree.
 Waivers must be approved by the appropriate dean.

 Credit by Examination-Departmental

 A currently enrolled student who can demonstrate ability and knowledge in a particular subject area may establish credit in certain courses without enrolling in them, by taking a special examination (through the appropriate department).
 An examination fee is assessed for each examination.
 The only grade possible is "CRX", and there is no effect on the student's grade point average.
 For the examination fee, see "Fees and Expenses".
 Information on courses for which credit by examination is possible may be obtained from the student's academic dean or the Office of Testing.
 Registration for departmental tests is done through the specific department.

-Recalculation of Point Average
+Recalculation of GPA

 Absence from Classes and Examinations

 The problem of excessive class absence concerns instructor and student, and consequently requires their mutual effort.
-All students must realize that for their own welfare they are expected to attend all class meetings of courses in which they are enrolled.
+All students must realize that for their own welfare, they are expected to attend all class meetings of courses in which they are enrolled.

 The instructor, however, has the prerogative of determining the relationship between class attendance, achievement, and course grades, and the responsibility for communicating the relationship to the students at the beginning of each term.

 A student must have the instructor's consent in order to take any examination at a time other than that scheduled.

 The faculty believes that classroom activities are essential to learning.
 The student is responsible for knowing and meeting all course requirements, including tests, assignments, and class participation, as indicated by the course instructor.